| History of Ridgewood The territory now known as Ridgewood was

 the first European settlers arrived, they found a forested wilderness

+abundant in turkeys and rattlesnakes.
 During Colonial times, the entire region

 was known as Paramus.
 The first settlements were by the Dutch in